Stop using tablets as room displays

 Even if the mobile OS developers have added a lot of great features to make their systems compliant with Enterprise security requirements they are still depending heavily on vendor support.
 Due to the short life cycle of consumer tablets updates beyond the first year or two may not be that frequent (if any).

-Regarding security in general, the most important thing I have learned over the last decade working with banks, insurance companies, defence contractors and governments is that there is no such thing as a “secure system.
+Regarding security in general, the most important thing I have learned over the last decade working with banks, insurance companies, defense contractors and governments is that there is no such thing as a “secure system.
 Ciphers and tools that were seen as secure yesterday may not be that tomorrow – and the more diverse the fleet of equipment is the more complicated it can be to keep secure over time.

 But it is so cheap!